-Have you ever been stuck on a road trip inside a car, motorhome or any other vehicle with children under the age of 15?
+Hands up if you have ever been stuck on a road trip with children under the age of 15?

 I’m so sorry.

 Kids struggle with road trips.
-Even if it's something they do regularly, like our daughter, they’ve spent a lot of time travelling, they still struggle with the concept of ‘how far there is to go', sitting still for long periods and a change in their routine.
+Even if, like our daughter, they’ve spent a lot of time travelling, they still struggle with the concept of ‘how far there is to go’, sitting still for long periods and changes in their routine.

 Children’s car games – what NOT to do!

 I remember one memorable summer about 15 years ago when I was caught out unprepared on a road trip and didn't have any children's car games handy.

 I improvised and created the infamous road trip game “Can you see the Monkey in the tree…?”

 Not familiar with it?
 Every time we drove past a tree, ANY tree, I had to ask “Can you see the Monkey?”

 Our beloved daughter (then a toddler aged 2 and a half) would look at the tree, ponder the question thoughtfully as she stared at it, then declare “YES” really loudly.

 I should point out that we were in Northern England.
 There were no monkeys.
 But, if I forgot a tree, she started to cry because “I’d missed the monkey in it.”

-We played this game, non-stop, for two hours on our road trip.
+We played this game, non-stop, for two hours on our car drive.
 TWO HOURS.
 Yes, that warrants excessive use of capital letters.

 It also warranted a double vodka when we arrived…

 I won’t tell you what I was thinking.
 It certainly didn’t give me any mother-of-the-year points.

-So, to help you avoid the same pain and misery, here are some better road trip toys, games & activities for children.
-They're mostly quiet (yay) and mostly EASY and suitable for kids of all ages.
-If you're looking for baby toys for road trips- here are some ideas.
-I wish you luck with your family road trip!!
+So, to help you avoid the same pain and misery, here are some better ideas for road trip toys, games & activities for children.
+They’re mostly quiet (you’re welcome) and generally EASY and suitable for kids of all ages.

 Fun driving games for kids